 HEARTWORMS can take a terrible toll on a dog or cat – and even lead to their death!
 Heartworms are transmitted by mosquitoes.
 Once bitten, the juvenile heartworms travel in the bloodstream to the heart and latch on.
-Here, the heartworms thrive, mature, and grow bigger for years.
+Here, the heartworms thrive, mature, and grow larger for years.
 This causes damage to the heart wall, increases the likelihood of blood clots elsewhere in the body, and impedes blood flow.
 When the heartworms eventually die, they can become clots in the lung and cause extreme pain and lung injury.
-The treatment for heartworm disease is perilous, as we must kill all the mature worms in the heart, which can lead to the very problem we’re hoping to avoid – lung compromise and extreme pain.
+The treatment for heartworm disease is perilous, as we must kill all the mature worms in the heart, which can lead to the very problem we are trying to avoid – lung compromise and extreme pain.
 Pets must be carefully monitored throughout treatment and strict rest must be enforced for a period of months to avoid lung issues.
-Even with this treatment, recovery is not assured and some pets die.
+Even with this treatment, recovery is not assured, and some pets die.
 To avoid accidentally causing mature worms to die off, a heartworm test (4Dx) is administered annually, prior to refilling your heartworm prescription.
 Heartworm disease is easily preventable with a tasty, monthly, chewable tablet which most pets take as a treat.
 The cost for heartworm treatment is thousands of dollars with an unsure result, the cost of heartworm prevention is under $10 per month.
 Please come in for a heartworm test and prevention today!